Love Wendy’s Famous Chili? Try our Copycat Recipe!

-In 2017, an employee reported that the meat in Wendy’s chili is not quite as fresh as one might think.
-The ex-burger jockey claimed the ground beef used in the signature chili comes from leftover hamburgers.
+Allegedly, we’ve heard claims that the ground beef used in the signature chili comes from leftover hamburgers.
 When the burger patties aren’t used within a certain amount of time, they’re “discarded” and placed in a container to be refrigerated.
 Then they’re boiled down and chopped up to be used in good, old (pun intended) Wendy’s chili.

 Wendy’s states that everything it does follows health and safety procedures and using leftover hamburger meat in the chili decreases food waste.
 Hey, there’s nothing wrong with being economical—after all, we are Hip2Save!
 Go, Wendy’s!